Managing Python Packages

 └── Sample.py

-First, we must create a Python package directory to hold our requirements.txt
+First, we must create a Python package directory to hold our requirements.txt.
+A Python package

 Tip